The Hunting Wives: Development

-In October 2023, it was announced Starz had given the series an eight-episode order, with Rebecca Cutter set to adapt the novel of the same name by May Cobb, and serve as executive producer and showrunner.
+In October 2023, it was revealed Starz had given the series an eight-episode order, with Rebecca Cutter set to adapt the novel of the same name by May Cobb, and serve as executive producer and showrunner.
 Lionsgate Television and 3 Arts Entertainment will produce.
 In an interview with Vulture, Malin Akerman revealed that the creative team used Melania Trump as reference for her character Margo Banks.
 In September 2025, Netflix acquired the series as a global original for an eight-episode second season.
+A third season is in development and set to shoot in the fall of 2026.

 Casting

 In January 2024, Malin Akerman joined the cast of the series.
 In February 2024, Brittany Snow, Dermot Mulroney, and Evan Jonigkeit joined the cast.
 In March 2024, Chrissy Metz, Jaime Ray Newman, Katie Lowes, and George Ferrier joined the cast.
 In November 2025, Hunter Emery and Karen Rodriguez had been promoted to series regulars for the second season.

+In December 2025, Kim Matula, Alex FitzAlan, John Stamos, Cam Gigandet and Dale Dickey were cast in recurring roles for the second season.
+In January 2026, Angel Reese joined the cast in a recurring capacity for the second season.
+In February 2026, Casey Mills was cast in a recurring role for the second season.

 Filming

 Pre-production began on January 18, 2024, in North Charlotte, with 18 weeks of filming shortly following.
 Principal photography began by March 2024, in North Carolina.
 Downtown Mooresville was turned into an East Texas city.
 Many surrounding locations were also used for principal photography.
 Production wrapped in June 2024.

 In an interview with Variety, Akerman said they had Lizzie Talbot, an intimacy coordinator, on set to make sure they felt comfortable with the nudity and sex scenes.

-Filming for the second season began on November 17, 2025.
+Filming for the second season began on November 17, 2025, and concluded on March 13, 2026.